Columbus, the United States

 When we asked people about industries and career opportunities in Columbus, they reponded:

 "Foreigners often have jobs in Columbus in a variety of industries, such as hospitality, retail, healthcare, technology, and education.
 Many foreigners work in customer service roles, such as cashiers, waiters, and receptionists.
 Others may work in administrative roles, such as office assistants, data entry clerks, and customer service representatives.
-Additionally, many foreigners work in the manufacturing industry, such as assembly line workers, machine operators, and quality control inspectors," remarked one expat who made the move to Columbus.
+Additionally, many foreigners work in the manufacturing industry, such as assembly line workers, machine operators, and quality control inspectors," explained one expat living in Columbus, the United States.

 What is life like in Columbus?